P3S3/p3S3.github.io/Speakers.md

 * **Cremers Cas**, *CISPA Helmholtz Center for Information Security* <br>

 * **Debant Alexandre**, *Inria, Nancy* <br>
+<ins>Title</ins>: How to design a secure electronic voting protocol?  <br>
+<ins>Abstract</ins>: Electronic voting is becoming a standard practice in our digital societies.
+It is employed for low-stakes elections, such as those held in schools, sports associations, and other similar contexts.
+However, it is also utilized in more critical settings, including professional elections and politically binding elections in numerous countries, such as Switzerland, Estonia, the United States, and France.
+During this lecture, we try to answer the question: how to design a secure electronic voting protocol?
+To achieve this, we will first recall what an electronic voting scheme is and define the security properties that are desirable for it.
+Then, we will review the state-of-the-art techniques commonly employed to attain these objectives and explore how to combine them to design an electronic voting scheme.
+Throughout the lecture, we will allocate time to analyze the security of real-world systems.
+These concrete exercises will provide us to a deeper understanding of the security concepts involved, uncover common design mistakes made when designing an electronic voting scheme, and understand the actual security provided by current electronic voting schemes.

 * **Faonio Antonio**, *EURECOM, Sophia Antipolis*  <br>

 * **Feneuil Thibauld**, *CryptoExperts* <br>